 Check for and install the latest software.
 To check for the latest software, go to Settings > General > Software Update.
 Your iPad will then check for a software update.
 On the screen, you'll either see your current version of iOS or iPad OS and the message "Your software is up to date," or if your software is not up to date, you'll see the option to "Download and Install."

 How to update an old iPad using your computer

 Back up your iPad.
 Connect your iPad to your computer with your Lightning cable.
 (You may see a message asking for your iPad passcode or for your to "Trust This Computer."
 Follow the directions.)
-On a Mac with macOS Catalina 10.15, open Finder.
+On a Mac with macOS Catalina 10.15 or later, open Finder.
 On a Mac with macOS Mojave 10.14 or earlier, or on a PC, launch iTunes.
 Locate your iPad in iTunes and click on it.
 You'll then see an option to "Back Up Now."
 Click on the "Back Up Now" button, and you'll receive a confirmation when the backup is complete.

 [Image credit: Techlicious]